 One of the most storied names in automotive history, the Bugatti nameplate was affixed to some of the world’s greatest sports cars during motoring’s Golden Age.
 The original French company was never able to rise from the ashes of World War II, however, though the name has subsequently been resurrected twice.
 Volkswagen purchased the rights to build vehicles under the Bugatti name in 1998, and debuted its first production car, the Veyron 16.4, at the 2005 Tokyo Motor Show.
 With 1,001 horsepower on tap it was one of the quickest production cars ever built.

-The Veyron retired in 2015 after 450 models were built and sold to extremely prosperous individuals at over $1.3 million each.
+The Veyron went out of production in 2015 after 450 models were built and sold to affluent buyers at over $1.3 million each.
 The company says bespoke versions went for as much as $3.3 million.
 Apparently, that’s chump change compared to what the models in Bugatti’s current lineup are commanding.
-Click on to find out more.